 PCOS, Polycystic Ovarian Syndrome, is a condition that affects a woman’s hormonal levels.
 Women with PCOS tend to release greater-than-normal amounts of male hormones such as testosterone.
 The hormonal imbalance prevents the egg from getting released from the ovary.

-To talk more about the causes and symptoms PCOS, we invited Dr. Madeeha Rashid.
+To talk more about the causes and symptoms of PCOS, we invited Dr. Madeeha Rashid, one of the top gynaecologists of Pakistan.
 Moreover, we also requested her to discuss some of the treatment options for PCOS.

 She further mentions that where PCOS is hardly a “100% curable disease”, its symptoms can be treated with the patient leading a healthy life.
 She suggests three main alterations to lead a PCOS-free life